Francesca Izzi and Paolo Cesare

 Neuro Microphysiological Systems Group, Natural and Medical Sciences Institute at the University of Tübingen, 72770 Reutlingen, Germany

 Studying the nervous system has always been a challenging task.
 The classical electrophysiological techniques, such as patch-clamp, are time and energy consuming, and lead to low throughput experiments.

-By using a high-density multiple electrode array (MEA) system, we are able to record the electrical activity of both pure sensory neurons and co-cultures of neurons-glia.
-Surprisingly, cultures of pure neurons show no electrical activity in response to capsaicin application, suggesting a role for non-neuronal cells in the development of pain abnormalities.
-The implementation of neuron-glia co-cultures and the functional characterization of their interaction mechanisms could then lead to the identification of novel targets
+By using a high-density multiple electrode arrays (MEA) system, we are able to record the electrical activity of high density cultures of both pure sensory neurons and non-purified neurons with relative glial cells, in the aim of exploiting the mechanisms that lead to the development of neuropathic pain.
+Surprisingly, cultures of pure neurons show no electrical activity in response to the application of different agonists, suggesting a role for glial cells in the development of pain abnormalities.
+The implementation of neurons-glia co-cultures and the functional characterization of their interaction mechanisms could then lead to the identification of novel targets